iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ### Deposit Assets Into Owned NFT

-You can use the `deposit-to-nft` command to transfer tokens to a NFT.
+You can use the `deposit-to-nft` command to transfer tokens to an NFT.
 You can run the `deposit-to-nft` command with the `-help` flag to view the available options.

 ```bash
 ./cli-wallet deposit-to-nft -help